BA Program

 ESL students can still start a degree!

-We also regularly offer special topic courses such as: Language and Landscape, Language Mapping, Language in the Legal Domain, Semantic Variation and Social Meaning, Japanese Syntax, and Linguistic and Social Aspects of Inuktitut.
+We regularly offer special topic courses such as: Language and Landscape, Language Mapping, Language in the Legal Domain, Semantic Variation and Social Meaning, Japanese syntax, and Linguistic and Social Aspects of Inuktitut.
+The public schedule displays current course offerings.

-If you have any questions, check our FAQ and contact our academic advisor Dr. Karen Jesney.
+If you have any questions, check our FAQ and contact the undergraduate advisor.